ForooghKarimi/Association-Rule-on-Groceries-Dataset/README.md

 # Market-Basket-Analysis-Groceries-Dataset (with Python & R)
 > In this project I tried to predict purchasing behaviour of customers using apriori algorithm (Association Rule).
 This rule shows how frequently a itemset occurs in a transaction and can be used to predict what a customer will buy next.
-> the project is created in both Python and R.
+* the project is built with both Python and R.

 ## General Information